BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Beyond the mean-field: the collective modes

 \subsection{The out-of-sync phase mode}

-The out-of-sync phase mode on the other hand is a novel mode associated with the two-channel problem, and it has no direct counterpart in the single-channel problem.
-This mode is unique for a two-channel system without any counterpart in the single-channel model.
+The out-of-sync phase mode on the other hand is a novel mode associated with the two-channel problem, with no direct counterpart in the single-channel problem.
 When the phase fluctuation of two channels are out of sync, the inter-channel coupling strength changes.
-Thus, it is expected to be a gapped (massive) mode.
-We narrow down to the mode that the phases of two atoms ($\psi_{b}$ and $\psi_{c}$) are opposite and leave all others constant.
+Thus, this mode is expected to be a gapped (massive) mode.
+Similar as Sec. \ref{sec:insync}, we narrow down to the mode that the phases of two atoms ($\psi_{b}$ and $\psi_{c}$) are opposite and leave all other degrees of freedom constant.

 The order parameters do not have a simple transformation because they are connected to two channels via $2\times2$ interaction matrix $\tilde{U}$, which mixes two channels (Eq. \ref{eq:pathInt2:DeltaPhi}).